Robin picks up $20 million Series B to optimize the office – TechCrunch

 Robin Powered, a startup looking to help offices run better, has today announced the close of a $20 million Series B funding.
 The round was led by Tola Capital, with existing investors Accomplice and FirstMark participating in the round, along with a new strategic Allegion Ventures.

-Robin started as part of an agency called One Mighty Roar, where Robin Powered cofounder Sam Dunn and his two cofounders built out RFID and beacon tech for clients’ live events.
+Robin started as part of an agency called One Mighty Roar, where Robin Powered co-founder Sam Dunn and his two co-founders built out RFID and beacon tech for clients’ live events.
 In 2014, they spun out the tech as Robin and tweaked the focus on the modern office.

 “Before, if I asked you what you needed out of your next office, you might go around and survey employees or hire an architecture firm,” said Dunn.
 “I heard a story where a manager sent around an intern every Thursday at 3pm to talk to employees about the office, and that was one of two pieces of information handed over to the architecture firm.
 At the end of the day, it’s hard to know if there’s a shortage of meeting rooms, or teleconference-enabled rooms, or collaborative workspaces.”